-We keep written and computerised records about the care and treatment you receive.
+Our staff keep written and/or computerised records about the care and treatment you receive, which may include:

-• Contacts we have had with you, such as admissions to the Inpatient Ward, The Being You Centre, Community Services or any other services provided
+• contacts we have had with you, such as admissions to the Inpatient Ward, The Being You Centre, Community Services or any other services provided

-• relevant information from other healthcare staff outside of the hospice, relatives or those who care for you.
+• relevant information from other healthcare providers, relatives or those who care for you.

-• Your doctor, nurse or any other healthcare staff involved in your care have accurate and up-to-date information
+• ensure your doctor, nurse or any other healthcare staff involved in your care have accurate and up-to-date information

-• Your comments can be properly investigated if you have a concern or need to complain
+• ensure your queries can be properly investigated if you have a concern or need to complain

 Sometimes the law requires healthcare staff to pass on information, e.g. when we are concerned about your safety or the safety of others or in the case of certain infectious diseases.